 - The fact that a specific population, representative of a typical risk pool and covered by the integrated care system, can be identified and specific patient pathways developed, which increase efficiency of health care delivery and reduce unnecessary hospitalisation,

 - Making the population and patients of a specific “health region” key actors in reducing their health risks,

 - The support of an “integrator” who has the know-how and competences to guide the development and implementation of population health improvement programs,

 - Create a health ecosystem/network geared towards maximising health and

 - Generation of economic rewards from the production of the improved health status instead of the mere increase of services.

-Digital Roadmap towards an Integrated Health Care Sector (Region of South Denmark)
+Work Package 8, implementing oGP4, Digital Roadmap towards an Integrated Health Care Sector (Region of South Denmark)